-Select from Humanities list on pages 48-49.
+Select from Humanities list on pages 49-50.
 Choose courses from more than one department and one course must be in the Fine Arts.
+6 to 9 credits

-Select from Social Sciences list on pages 48-49.
+Select from Social Sciences list on pages 49-50.
 Choose courses from more than one department.
+6 to 9 credits

-Select courses from the Options category on pages 48-49 to complete the 35 General Education credits required.
+Select courses from the Options category on pages 49-50 to complete the 35 General Education credits required.
+0 to 6 credits